NielsIH/ImageMapper/docs/marker-migration-phase1-tasks.md

 ### 1.2: Add Reference Marker Placement Mode
 - [ ] Implement temporary marker hiding functionality in `js/mapRenderer.js`
 - [ ] Add overlay instruction display during reference placement: "Place 3 reference markers on easily recognizable features of the map"
-- [ ] Modify marker placement logic to handle reference markers differently
+- [ ] Modify marker placement logic to handle reference markers differently (using the existing "Place Marker" button functionality rather than direct clicks)
 - [ ] Create visual distinction for reference markers (crosshair-style with clear center point that aligns with map crosshair)
 - [ ] Add number (1, 2, or 3) displayed above each reference marker, clearly visible and not obscuring the center